SurajSukumaran29/SurajSukumaran29/README.md

 # - 👋 Hi, I’m Suraj Sukumaran
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently a Fresher Looking for Oppurtunities in Data Science Field
+- 💼 I’m a Junior Data Scientist @Tranzmeo
-- 💞️ I’m looking to collaborate on various Data Science Projects and people working in this field
+- 💞️ I’m working on various Data Science Projects and learning new skills and tools
 - 📫 You can reach me at surajsukumaran292002@gmail.com
 - ⚡ Fun fact:  80% of data science work is spent just cleaning and organizing data before analysis even starts!